How to Pay Off Credit Card Debt

 Yes, We Mean That Literally

-This might be hard to hear, but getting out of debt means taking your credit cards out of your wallet so you’re not tempted to use them.
+This might be hard to hear, but eliminating credit card debt means taking your credit cards out of your wallet so you’re not tempted (or even able) to use them.
+Yes, big goals require big sacrifices, and your financial peace is 100% worth it.
+Here’s what you need to do:

 A credit card frozen in a block of ice